Valentine Plains: Education

 There are no schools in Valentine Plains.
 The nearest government primary schools are Biloela State School in neighbouring Biloela to the west, Thangool State School in neighbouring Thangool in the south-west, and Mount Murchison State School in the neighbouring Mount Murchison to the north-west.
 The nearest government secondary school is Biloela State High School in Biloela.

+The Biloela Study Centre of CQ University is at 64 Valentine Plains Road (24.4113°S 150.5213°E).

 Amenities

 The Valentine Plains branch of the Queensland Country Women's Association meets at the CWA Hall at 271 Valentines Plains Road.

+Biloela Golf Club is at 451 Valentine Plains Road (24.4210°S 150.5555°E).
+It has a 14-hole golf course.